Finding a solution to India’s century-old water row

 Analysts are pointing to the need for bottom-up approaches that involve stakeholders on the ground.
 One such initiative is the ‘Cauvery Family’ that was set up in 2003 and includes farmers from the Cauvery Basin, academics and hydrologists.

-Over a dozen meetings, its participants have sought a formula for sharing distress in water deficient years.
-Its efforts are reported to have made progress.
-But because of lack of support from the two governments, its work could not achieve a breakthrough.
+In over a dozen meetings its participants have sought a formula for sharing distress in water deficient years.
+Its efforts are reported to have made progress, but because of lack of support from the two governments, its work could not achieve a breakthrough.